The path to victory in 2018 is with Rebecca Otto. Here are 10 reasons why.

 - Rebecca exceeded the margins of these popular Congressmembers in 14 of 20 house districts in CD5 and 13 of 21 house districts in CD4.

 - Rebecca delivers both the DFL base and Greater Minnesota DFLers while standing up for DFL values.
-Voters know, trust, and respect her, and because of that they vote for her in striking numbers.
+Voters know, trust, and respect her, and they vote for her in striking numbers.

 Popular congress members Keith Ellison and Betty McCollum do very well in the Metro.